sahilalaknur21/SmartDocs-Multillingual-Agentic-Rag-Project/README.md

 > **🚨 Reality Check: The Silent Failure of English-First RAG**

 > Naive RAG pipelines fail silently in Indian production environments.
-Bolting a translation layer onto an English-optimized pipeline destroys domain-specific semantics—GST clauses, legal nuances, and exact numerical thresholds are lost in translation.
-A system boasting 90% accuracy in English while quietly delivering 65% accuracy in Hindi is not multilingual; it is an English system with support theater.
-This architecture treats cross-lingual alignment and Devanagari Unicode processing as foundational, blocking deployment if the Hindi-to-English faithfulness ratio drops below 0.97.
+Introducing a translation layer into an English-centric system degrades semantic fidelity—GST provisions, legal constraints, and precise numerical thresholds are systematically distorted.
+A system reporting 90% accuracy in English but 65% in Hindi is not multilingual; it is an English pipeline with superficial language coverage.
+In this architecture, cross-lingual alignment and robust Devanagari Unicode handling are treated as first-order requirements, with deployment gated if the Hindi-to-English faithfulness ratio drops below 0.97.

 ## 🎯 What This System Solves